Welcoming and Affirming Environment

 Guiding Questions:

-To what extent and in what ways do I provide support and encouragement for our students to create and participate in school-wide activities, such as assemblies, morning announcements, etc.?
+To what extent and in what ways do I provide support and encouragement for students to create and participate in school-wide activities?

 Exploring

-I observe that students are passive participants in school wide activities.
+I observe that students are passive participants in school-wide activities (e.g., assemblies, morning announcements, spirit weeks, social events, etc.).

 Growing

-encourage students to be active participants in school wide activities.
+I encourage students to be active participants in school-wide activities.

 Utilizing

-encourage and support students to be active participants and occasional co-creators in school wide activities.
+I encourage and support students to be active participants and occasional co-creators in school-wide activities.

 Transforming

-develop and support students to be active participants and regular co-creators in school wide activities.
+I develop and support students to be active participants and regular co-creators in school-wide activities.

 Selected Rating: None